 Get Over It! herbal formula pairs Wild Cherry bark and Yerba Mansa together for a classic mucous-membrane power duo!
 It goes deep to support our immune and respiratory systems, and the Goldenseal root helps maintain a healthy microbial balance.
 If a stubborn bug just won't let you go, Get Over It! may get the job done.

 Gentle enough for children, Wild Cherry bark is included in most pediatric cough formulas.
-Kick-It Cough for Kids, our natural cough suppressant for kids, helps your little ones calm their coughs and soothe their sore throats.
+Kick-It Cough Soothing & Quieting For Kids, our natural cough suppressant for kids, helps your little ones calm their coughs and soothe their sore throats.
 Adding this formula to a little hot water with lemon and local honey can go far with a fussy kiddo.

 Soothing Gastrointestinal Discomforts